International Affairs and Political Science Major

-Allison is a fifth year International Affairs and Political Science student passionate about being an agent of social change within the startup community.
+Allison Murphy graduated in 2018 as an International Affairs and Political Science student passionate about being an agent of social change within the start-up community.
 After taking Northeastern’s Global Social Enterprise course, she realized that her passions for international affairs and entrepreneurship had more in common than she’d assumed.
-Since then, she’s brought an interdisciplinary sense of innovation to her work both on campus as Events Lead at IDEA, Northeastern’s Venture Accelerator and Entrepreneurs Club, as well as on co-op at INTERPOL and Third Sector Capital Partners, Inc. She has studied abroad in London and has participated in a Dialogue of Civilizations Program to Israel and Palestine to study conflict resolution.
+Following that, she brought an interdisciplinary sense of innovation to her work both on campus as Events Lead at IDEA, Northeastern’s Venture Accelerator and Entrepreneurs Club, as well as on co-op at INTERPOL and Third Sector Capital Partners, Inc. She also studied abroad in London and has participated in a Dialogue of Civilizations Program to Israel and Palestine to study conflict resolution.

 Related Research Centers